bubble-bot/weavebox/README.md

 ## Logging

 ## Server
-Weavebox HTTP server is a wrapper arround the default std HTTP server, the only differens is that it provides a gracefull shutdown and a close timeout.
+Weavebox HTTP server is a wrapper arround the default std HTTP server, the only difference is that it provides a gracefull shutdown.
+Weavebox provides both HTTP and HTTPS (TLS).

+    app := weavebox.New()
+    app.ServeTLS(8080, cert, key)
+    // or
+    app.Serve(8080)

 ### Gracefull stopping a weavebox app
 Gracefull stopping a weavebox app is done by sending one of these signals to the process.